python/devguide/parser.rst

 :ref:`negative lookaheads <peg-negative-lookahead>`.

 To generate more precise syntax errors, custom rules are used.
-This is a common practice also on context free grammars: the parser will try to accept some construct that is known to be incorrect just to report a specific syntax error for that construct.
-In pegen grammars, these rules start with ``invalid_`` prefix.
+This is a common practice also in context free grammars: the parser will try to accept some construct that is known to be incorrect just to report a specific syntax error for that construct.
+In pegen grammars, these rules start with the ``invalid_`` prefix.
 This is because trying to match these rules normally has a performance impact on parsing (and can also affect the 'correct' grammar itself in some tricky cases, depending on the ordering of the rules) so the generated parser acts in two phases: